Mental Health & Suicide

 Boston Children’s Digital Wellness Guide

 A guide for helping kids build healthy and safe digital habits.
-Source: Boston Children’s We hear directly from youth that there lived reality is one of seamless environment with little distinction between their digital and non-digital experiences – making digital wellness a journey, not an end state.
+Source: Boston Children’s We hear directly from youth that their lived reality is one of seamless environment with little distinction between their digital and non-digital experiences – making digital wellness a journey, not an end state.
 With technology constantly evolving, we understand that parents…

 -